James Arness in ‘Gunsmoke’.

 - On air: 1959-1963

 Set in 1870s Wyoming, "Laramie" was the story of Slim Sherman and his brother, who work to save their family ranch after their father dies.
-The two main stars of Laramie were John Smith and Robert Fuller, but the show's many guest stars were big figures in the world of Hollywood Westerns.
+The two main stars of Laramie were John Smith and Robert Fuller, but the show's many guest stars were prominent figures in Hollywood Westerns.

 - IMDb user rating: 7.7